Information about Grants

 Please see our Guidelines for Grants document.
 If you believe your organisation is eligible, use the Application Form provided.

 Use our Reporting Template to let us know how your project went.
+Reports are requested to be submitted by the end of July following conclusion of the grant funded project.

 Through our grants we seek to further the trio of Christian virtues - Faith, Hope and Love.
 We invite you to reflect on this detail of a memorial window in the Chapel of the former St Andrew’s Hospital building in East Melbourne